sportsdunia logo

 1. Eden Park | New Zealand | Capacity-41,000

 Eden Park is one of the world's most iconic cricket stadiums.
 Despite its long history and role as New Zealand's national stadium, Eden Park is primarily recognised for its relatively short straight boundaries, which place it among the smallest cricket stadium in the world.
-The stadium's straight borders are approximately 55-60 metres long, substantially shorter than the average, which frequently converts regular lofted strokes into amazing sixes.
+The stadium's straight borders are approximately 55-60 meters long, substantially shorter than the average, making it the smallest cricket stadium in the world by boundary.
 The seating capacity of the stadium is 41,000.

 While its square boundaries are relatively larger, the ground's unique form gives batters a significant advantage when playing straight down the field.
 This is why it has become a very high-scoring venue, especially in white-ball matches like T20s and ODIs.
 Eden Park not only houses the Auckland Cricket Team but also rugby matches, as well as the World Cups and international matches.
 From last-ball sixes to record chases, the stadium has seen it all.